 Our mission is to create lasting oral health for the under-served children and adults in Santa Cruz County and neighboring communities.
-Dientes provides bilingual care at three full-time clinics in Santa Cruz and Watsonville, and one part-time clinic at the Homeless Services Center as part of our 32-location Outreach Program.
+Dientes provides bilingual care at three full-time clinics in Santa Cruz and Watsonville, and one part-time clinic at Housing Matters as part of our 32-location Outreach Program.

 We provide oral health education, hygiene and general dentistry.
-Further, pediatric dentistry is offered in the Helen Webster Children’s Dental Center, a 7-chair pediatric wing at our Santa Cruz clinic.
+Further, pediatric dentistry is offered in the Helen Webster Children’s Dental Center, a 7-chair pediatric wing & a residential pediatric dentist at our Santa Cruz clinic.
 Focused on offering the highest quality facility and comprehensive care, 98% of our patients are satisfied with their care, as evidenced by our annual satisfaction survey.

 Dientes is one of only two providers in the county providing sliding scale fees for low-income people.
 We operate three programs that help combat the two biggest barriers to care: cost and transportation.
 Our Outreach Program brings services to 32 different venues throughout Santa Cruz County, our Dientes Cares Program helps make dental care available to all, and Specialty Care brings access to endodontics and oral surgery services to low-income residents of our region.